 - Our gut reaction to this component is that we find the reasoning behind including it intuitively plausible, though we only spent ~10 minutes thinking about this and might have missed potential counterarguments.
-We are less sure about its magnitude, and we are also unsure about whether the current approach is the best way to model it. - The shadow price of capital (SPC) approach is, to our knowledge, the only formal87 approach to discounting that explicitly accounts for reinvestment of benefits, but is unlikely to be a good option for GiveWell.
+We are less sure about its magnitude, and we are also unsure about whether the current approach is the best way to model it. - The shadow price of capital (SPC) approach is, to our knowledge, the only formal approach to discounting that explicitly accounts for reinvestment of benefits, but is unlikely to be a good option for GiveWell.
 First of all, it is very data- and math-heavy, and thus not practical to use.
-Second, it only accounts for reinvestment of monetary benefits in the private sector and thus ignores any potential non-monetary benefits.
+Second, it only accounts for re- investment of monetary benefits in the private sector and thus ignores any potential non-monetary benefits.
 Therefore, it captures only part of what is relevant to GiveWell.
 We have not seen any alternative efforts to include such a component, but we have not looked for it specifically.
-We currently favor GiveWell's approach (i.e., including it as an additive component to the discount rate) over the fairly
+We currently favor GiveWell's approach (i.e., including it as an additive component to the discount rate) over the fairly complicated SPC approach, even though GiveWell's approach is a bit more "hacky" - though we have a lot of uncertainty. - We recommend that GiveWell be more explicit in its reasoning regarding this component in its public write-up.
+This could make it easier for readers to critically engage with this component.
+Our guess is that the current phrasing might have contributed to previous critical reviews (e.g., SoGive, 2022) not having engaged with this component.

-87 By "formal approach" we mean an approach that is theoretically grounded, such as all theoretical discount rate approaches we mention here.
+&lt;sup>87 By "formal approach" we mean an approach that is theoretically grounded, such as all theoretical discount rate approaches we mention here.